-The pressure limiters are the stars of the show, since they’re something that’s not usually thrown in at this price.
-They’re necessary to use HVLP guns.
-Since air compressors put out the pressure used for typical guns, you have to throttle them down with an extra valve to get the right pressure for HVLP.
+The pressure limiters are the stars of the show since they’re something that’s not usually thrown in at this price.
+They’re necessary to use an HVLP paint sprayer.
+Since compressors put out the air pressure used for a typical spray gun, you have to throttle them down with an extra valve to get the right pressure for HVLP.
 This set saves you the cost of buying two of them!

 This one even comes with a case to keep everything in!
-One reason we’re recommending this set above other budget/entry guns is that it provides lots of value to new painters and DIYers who don’t have lots of money to devote to their sprayer system.
+One reason we’re recommending this set above other budgets/entry paint sprayers is that it provides lots of value to new painters and DIYers who don’t have lots of money to devote to their spray guns.

-It’s also a good value when you consider that you can run this off the same compressor as your other tools (as long as you have the CFM).
+It’s also a good value when you consider that you can run this off the same air pressure compressor as your other tools (as long as you have the CFM).

 They’re made in Asia.
-Most Campbell-Hausfield equipment is made in the USA.
+Most Campbell-Hausfeld equipment is made in the USA.
 However, we haven’t seen any complaints about quality control or durability on these.